 - Specialist physicians such as neurologists and orthopedists

 - Physical therapists

 - Occupational therapists

 A serious injury may also mean you will need ongoing care.
 This could include home health assistance, respite care or private nursing.
 If your disability from the serious injury is permanent, you may need to train for a new career or accept government assistance if you are unable to work at all.

 Our firm can help you access the support you need

-Elk & Elk Co., Ltd., has been helping personal injury clients recover from serious injuries for decades.
+Our serious injury lawyers in Dayton have been helping personal injury clients recover from accidents for decades.
 Beyond Dayton, we offer representation throughout Ohio.
 Our lawyers have achieved some of the largest personal injury settlements and awards in state history, including: